ra1028/VueFlux/README.md

 `Computed` and `Actions` can only be accessed via this.
 Changing the state is the same as well.

 An `Action` dispatched from the `actions` of the instance member changes only the designated store's state.
-On the other hand, an `Action` dispatched from the `actions` of the static member will affects all stores' states that constrained by same `State`.
+On the other hand, an `Action` dispatched from the `actions` of the static member will affects all stores' states that constrained by same `State` type.

 `Store` implementation in a ViewController is like as follows: